irfanhakim-as/homelab-wiki/topics/ssh.md

 2. Enter the password of the remote user when prompted.

     > [!NOTE]
-    > If you have copied your public SSH key to the remote server, you should not be prompted for a password.
+    > If you have [copied](#copy-ssh-keys) over your public SSH key to the remote server, you should not be prompted for a password.